JackSzwergold/Writing/memories/Creepy Bibliophile Comedian.md

 ***

 A few weeks later John’s ex-wife had moved back in with him.
-When I talked to her at some small gathering she repeated some variant of the same story John pushed on us: The guy was depressed and glum all the time she was roommates with him.
-So the fact he died suddenly like that didn’t surprise her.
+When I talked to her at some small gathering she repeated some variant of the same story John pushed on us: Her roommate was depressed and glum all the time she lived with him so the fact he died suddenly like that didn’t surprise her.

-But it was hard to shake the impression—as she told me that story—that she was secretly, psychically saying, “And you believe that, right?” in her mind.
+But it was hard to shake the impression—as she told me that story—that she was secretly, non-verbally stating, “And you believe that, right?” in her mind.

-I didn’t really believe it to be honest.
-But didn’t know what to say, who to say it to, or what difference it would make at that moment.
-They were back together and her former roommate was dead and that is what that was then, now and always.
+I didn’t really believe any of it to be honest.
+But I didn’t know what to say, or who to say it to or what difference it would make at that moment.
+John and his wife were back together and her former roommate was dead and that is what that was then, now and always.

 ***